 Numbers: bilingual kids can jump through a set of numbers and name them in the target language.

-Animals: Pronounce the name of the animal or make the animal sounds while jumping through the combinations.
+Animals: Pronounce the animal’s name or make the animal sounds while jumping through the combinations.

-Essential vocabularies: Name the shapes, express, colors and objects in your target language.
+Essential vocabularies: Name the shapes, expressions, colors, and objects in your target language.

 3. Create Storyboard from Reuse & Recycle Unwanted Toys

-Storyboard is an easy indoor games and activities, you can create one from the reuse and recycle toys.
+The storyboard is easy indoor games and activities.
+You can create one from the reuse and recycle toys.

-Many of us stock up tons of toys at home for an extended period.
-It’s a good idea to declutter house space, and reevaluate the possibility of reusing it or donating them.
+Many of us stock up on many toys at home for an extended period.
+It’s a good idea to declutter house space and reevaluate the possibility of reusing it or donating them.

-Tailoring your own storyboard allow you to expand the functionality of your unwanted toys, promote sustainable to children, create your own storyline by building the content based on what can generate his or her interest and improve children’s imaginations.
-Throughout the process, you may use your target language to interact with children.
+Tailoring your own storyboard allows you to expand the functionality of your unwanted toys, promote sustainability to children, and create your own storyline by building the content based on what can generate their interest and improve their imaginations.
+You may use your target language to interact with children throughout the process.

 4. Playdough Playtime

-Playdough is another fun indoor games and activities for children at all ages.
+Playdough is another fun indoor game and activity for children of all ages.
 It improves the young child’s motor skills by strengthening their little fingers, hand, and wrist.
 During the process, children gain control over their hand-arm and eye-hand coordination.
 Have fun and enjoy the creativity.

 1 cup of flour = 1 Ball = 1 color